pcaston/OpenPeerPower.github.io/source/_posts/2020-02-19-community-highlights.markdown

 ## Beta time!

-Today we are releasing the first beta of Home Assistant Core 0.106.
+Today we are releasing the first beta of Open Peer Power Core 0.106.
 It is packed with awesome features.
 For a sneak peek of what is coming, check the [beta release notes](https://rc.home-assistant.io/latest-release-notes/).

 I'm personally most excited about the extended safe mode.
 It will guarantee that the frontend will always load, no matter how broken your configuration is.